Common web design FAQs answered by experts

 What is a content management system (CMS)?

-A content management system (CMS) is the software behind your website that lets you create, edit, and publish content from a login dashboard instead of changing code every time.
+A content management system (CMS) is software that lets you build and update a website’s pages, images, and other content from a dashboard, without hand-coding everything.

-• A media library to store and reuse photos, PDFs, and videos
+• Media library: Upload and reuse photos, PDFs, and videos.

 Web design quote